- Applications will be evaluated based on the following criteria:

 Can my project have an international focus?

 Yes, as long as the project is related to the fields of infectious diseases or HIV.
+Please see the listing of the 2019 awardees to see the types of projects previously funded.

 Can award funding be applied to tuition expenses?